nalimuradov/clickbait/README.md

 https://nariman.herokuapp.com/

 **Can take a few seconds to load.**
-Many parts of the project such as the models or data are not in the repo due to size/privacy.
+Several parts of the project such as the models or data are not in the repo due to size/privacy.

 ##  Predicting the Success of a YouTube Video